NorthStar/xyz/README.md

-I work on the joint topic of security and machine learning in the computer science department of NYU's Courant Institute of Mathematics.
+I work on the joint topic of privacy (and security) and machine learning.

+These days I am developing my thesis on technical solutions on data governance for AI, as a PhD student in the computer science department of NYU's Courant Institute of Mathematics.

-I worked an engineer at Google, Baidu, and UnifyID.
+I worked as an engineer at Google Chrome, Baidu Silicon Valley AI Lab, and UnifyID.

+I PhD-interned at Facebook AI research, and Bytedance recommendations.

 ----
 ## Machine Learning for Systems
+In the past 5 years I have been involved in putting together space and community for interdiscplinary machine learning and systems research, mainly through chill dinners and recurring workshops at NeurIPS.
 <details>
 <summary>
 On behalf of the organizing committee, I am soliciting submissions that <b>apply Machine Learning to Systems</b>.